M-Feale/portfolio/README.md

 Afterwards, I looked again through the provided requirements for the project and highlighted the different sections I needed to implement for my minimal viable product (MVP).
 I also took note of my personal bonus requirements for the project, features I absolutely wanted to add which were an animated landing page and a cohesive design and visual identity.

 What was left to do was to start coding!

+I started by quickly putting together a first version of a Banner and Home component to test out fonts and colors in and then made my way through the MVP requirement list one component at a time.

 ## Disclaimer